Why is live edge wood so expensive, anyway?

 The Australian buloke is an ironwood tree that grows in Australia and is found across most of eastern and southern Australia.
 This wood comes from a species of tree with a Janka hardness of 5,060 lbf, making it the world’s hardest wood.

 Closing on Why is Live Edge Wood So Expensive?

-Live-edge wood furniture is popular because of the unique and natural designs that can be created from the curved wood pieces.
+Live-edge wood furniture is popular because of curved wood pieces’ unique and natural designs.
 However, these pieces are more expensive than traditional furniture due to the time-consuming process of crafting them by hand.
-The cost also varies depending on the type of wood used, the finish, and other factors.
+The cost also varies depending on the wood used, the finish, and other factors.

-Looking for a custom live edge furnishing for your home or business?
+Looking for custom live edge furnishings for your home or business?
 Tier 1 Furnishings’ expert craftsmen are eager to help!

 Contact us now to discuss your next big project!
 And if you’ve already purchased a live edge table, make sure to check out our other post about how to prevent a live edge table from warping.